How to Declutter Toys: The Only Ten Minimalist Toys Youβll Ever Need

 Sensory Toys

 All you need is a small table with trays and lids so that the children can play with different sensor items like little dry beans, rice, kinetic sand, or play-doh.
+They will have a lot of fun because they can customize their entertainment in any way they like.

 Books

-Get some classic children’s books; promoting good reading habits is critical during childhood.
+Get some classic childrenβs books, promoting good reading habits is critical during childhood.

 Fabrics

+With their imaginations in full gear, children have the ability to transform into anything they can think of.
 Unfortunately, buying costly costumes every few months can become a financial burden and produce large amounts of waste as kids quickly outgrow them.

 Instead, get a play scarves set and let your children use their imagination to create dresses, capes, tents, flags, belts, etc.